ruuda/blog/posts/2015-04-26-the-gold-standard-for-error-handling.md

 }
 ```

-By using `_` as argument, we throw away the error data.
+We ignore the actual error data, as indicated by the `_`.
-It is possible to make `Error::ParseError` wrap the original error instead,
+It is possible to make `ParseError` wrap the original error instead,
 but in this post I (WE?) will keep it simple.
 Instead of this:

 ```rust